GoogleCloudPlatform/cluster-toolkit/community/modules/scheduler/schedmd-slurm-gcp-v5-login/README.md

 [vm-images.md]: ../../../../docs/vm-images.md#slurm-on-gcp-custom-images

+## GPU Support

+More information on GPU support in Slurm on GCP and other HPC Toolkit modules can be found at [docs/gpu-support.md](../../../../docs/gpu-support.md)

 ## Support
 The HPC Toolkit team maintains the wrapper around the [slurm-on-gcp] terraform modules.
 For support with the underlying modules, see the instructions in the